Ex-Interpol chief under probe for bribery, China ministry says

 On Sunday, Interpol, the France-based global police coordination body, said that Meng had resigned as its president.
 Earlier on Sunday, China said it was investigating Meng, who is also a vice minister for public security in China, for suspected violations of the law.

-“The investigation against Meng Hongwei’s taking and giving bribes and suspected violations of law is very timely, absolutely correct and rather wise,” the ministry said in a statement following an internal meeting.
+“The investigation against Meng Hongwei’s taking bribes and suspected violations of law is very timely, absolutely correct and rather wise,” the ministry said in a statement following an internal meeting.

 Reporting by Tony Munroe and Stella Qiu; Editing by Michael Perry